faker-js/faker/docs/guide/upgrading.md

 ### Methods will throw on empty data set inputs

 The methods `faker.helpers.arrayElement` and `faker.helpers.arrayElements` previously defaulted the `array` argument to a simple string array if none was provided.
-This behavior is no longer supported.
+This behavior is no longer supported, as the default value has been removed.
+You are now required to provide an argument.

 Additionally, by providing an empty array argument (`[]`) the functions previously returned `undefined`.
 This behavior was undesired and has been removed.